The fan-run accountability board. Live data. Receipts. No excuses.

+The greatest two-way player in baseball history spent six seasons as an Angel — two MVPs, zero playoff appearances.
 In December 2023, he signed a $700 million contract — the largest in North American sports history — with the Los Angeles Dodgers.
 Forty-five minutes up the freeway.
 He didn't leave for money.
 The Angels offered more years.
 He left because he looked at this organization and decided it was structurally incapable of winning.
 He was right.
-Every problem on this list is the reason Shohei Ohtani is not an Angel.

 Arte Moreno has systematically overruled baseball operations for a decade.
 The Rendon contract ($245M/7yr) is the defining symbol.
 Short-term panic spending followed by punishing cost-cutting.
 The new ownership model: baseball ops runs baseball, full stop.